Neil Portnow: Philanthropy

 Portnow sat on the 2018 executive board, Music & Entertainment Industry for the City of Hope, where he previously served a three-year term as President of the Music and Entertainment Industry chapter from 2000 to 2002, raising funds for the world-renowned cancer treatment and research center.
 In October 2003, the City Of Hope presented Portnow with its top philanthropy honor, the Spirit of Life Award, at a gala event that raised more than $2.3 million to benefit research and treatment efforts.

-Personal life

-Portnow lives in Los Angeles, CA. His former marriage to Michele Tebbe, produced a daughter and 2 grandchildren.

 Honors

 In May 2017, Portnow was awarded an Honorary Doctorate of Music from Berklee College of Music.

 He was named the UJA-Federation of NY's Music Visionary of the Year at its annual luncheon in June 2014.
 Other honors include the George Washington University's Distinguished Alumni Achievement Award, and inclusion in Billboard magazine's Power 100 and the Variety500 industry lists.